moreonion/webform_tracking/README.md

 * Form url: url of the page, the submitted webform was displayed on.
 Might differ from the url of the webform itself it was embedded as a block for example.
-* IP address of the user
-* A user id, if possible (It tries to recognize returning visitors based on session_caches session_id.)
+* A user id, if possible

 As well as the following (easily extendable) GET-parameters (set them in the links your share!):